8 cheapest ski resorts in Italy offering the best value for money!

 Rules of conduct on ski slopes in Italy

 In order to increase safety on the ski slopes in Italy, strict rules apply to winter sports enthusiasts on all slopes.
 Skiers and snowboarders must take out liability insurance covering damage to third parties if they want to use the slopes in the ski resorts.
 The insurance can also be taken out on site for individual days.
 In addition, skiing under the influence of alcohol is prohibited, and winter sports enthusiasts caught drunk on the slopes face heavy fines.
-The maximum permissible limit is 0.5 mg of alcohol per litre of blood.
-To further reduce the risk of injury, the safety rules also stipulate that all minors must wear helmets when skiing, snowboarding or tobogganing.
+The maximum permissible limit is 0.5 g of alcohol per litre of blood (0.05% BAC).
+To further reduce the risk of injury, the safety rules also stipulate that everyone on the slopes must wear a helmet when skiing, snowboarding or tobogganing.

-How can winter sports enthusiasts make their skiing holiday affordable?
+How can winter sports enthusiasts make their ski holiday affordable?

 Do winter sports enthusiasts have to observe special rules on the slopes in Italy?

-In addition to the unwritten rules of the slopes, which are common courtesy in every ski resort in the world, skiers and snowboarders in Italy must actually observe extensive safety rules.
+In addition to the unwritten rules of the slopes, which are common courtesy in every ski resort in the world, skiers and snowboarders in Italy must also observe actual extensive safety rules.
 Winter sports enthusiasts are now officially required to take out liability insurance in all ski resorts to cover damage to third parties on the slopes.
 In addition, skiing under the influence of alcohol is prohibited.
 Anyone caught drunk on the slopes faces heavy fines.
-The maximum permissible limit is 0.5 mg of alcohol per litre of blood.
+The maximum permissible limit is 0.5 g of alcohol per litre of blood (0.05% BAC).
 A third measure to reduce the risk of injury in ski resorts is the mandatory wearing of helmets for all minors.
 This applies to skiing, snowboarding and tobogganing.

 Why is skiing relatively expensive compared to other sports?